w3f/polkadot-wiki/docs/learn/how-to/teleport-dot-ksm.md

 !!! warning "ATTENTION"

     Teleports don't have the "keep alive" safeguard like normal transfers.
-This means that you need to make sure that your balance after the application of fees is above the existential deposit, otherwise your account will be reaped (deactivated) and **any remaining balance will be lost!**
+This means that you need to make sure that your balance after the application of fees is above the existential deposit, otherwise your account will be reaped (deactivated) and **any remaining balance will be lost.**

     If you want to teleport your entire balance, and reap your account, make sure to account for the source chain fees, when choosing the amount to teleport.

 #### Transaction fees on the destination chain

 Teleports come with an additional fee on the destination chain.
 This fee is deducted from the teleported amount of DOT or KSM.
 The remainder needs to be greater than the existential deposit of the destination chain.
-Otherwise, the entire balance you teleported will be lost!
+Otherwise, the entire balance you teleported will be lost.

 !!! tip "GOOD TO KNOW"